-1915 Law Luxembourg Law of 10 August 1915 relating to Commercial Companies, as amended.
-2010 Law Luxembourg Law of 17 December 2010 on undertakings for collective investment, as ar implementing UCITS IV directive 2009/65/EC into the Luxembourg law.
+• 1915 Law Luxembourg Law of 10 August 1915 relating to Commercial Companies, as amended.
+2010 Law Luxembourg Law of 17 December 2010 on undertakings for collective investment, as amended implementing UCITS IV directive 2009/65/EC into the Luxembourg law.
 Administration Agent HSBC Continental Europe, Luxembourg.
-Application Form The application form available from Distributors and the Registrar and Transfer Ag Articles of Incorporation The articles of incorporation of the Company, as amended from time to time.
+Application Form The application form available from Distributors and the Registrar and Transfer Agent.
+Articles of Incorporation The articles of incorporation of the Company, as amended from time to time.
 ASEAN The member countries of the Association of Southeast Asian Nations, namely Brunei, Cambodia Indonesia, Myanmar, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
-Asia Mainland China, Hong Kong SAR, India, Indonesia, Japan, Korea, Malaysia, the Philippine Singapore, Taiwan, Thailand and other economies on the Asian continent including but not limit to Bangladesh, Brunei, Cambodia, Pakistan, Mongolia, Myanmar, Nepal, Sri Lanka, Bhutan, Ea Timor, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan and Vietnam.
-Asia-Pacific Mainland China, Hong Kong SAR, India, Indonesia, Japan, Korea, Malaysia, the Ph Singapore, Taiwan, Thailand, Australia, New Zealand and other economies on the Asian including but not limited to Bangladesh, Brunei, Cambodia, Pakistan, Mongolia, Myanma Sri Lanka, Bhutan, East Timor, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbek Vietnam.
+Asia Mainland China, Hong Kong SAR, India, Indonesia, Japan, Korea, Malaysia, the Philippines Singapore, Taiwan, Thailand and other economies on the Asian continent including but not limited to Bangladesh, Brunei, Cambodia, Pakistan, Mongolia, Myanmar, Nepal, Sri Lanka, Bhutan, East Timor, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan and Vietnam.
+Asia-Pacific Mainland China, Hong Kong SAR, India, Indonesia, Japan, Korea, Malaysia, the Philippines Singapore, Taiwan, Thailand, Australia, New Zealand and other economies on the Asian continen- including but not limited to Bangladesh, Brunei, Cambodia, Pakistan, Mongolia, Myanmar, Nepal, Sri Lanka, Bhutan, East Timor, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan and Vietnam.
 Base Currency The currency in which the Net Asset Value of the sub-fund is expressed and calculated.
-Base Currency Hedged Share Class offered for sub-funds which have (or may hexposure to assets which are denominated in a currency (or currencies) which is (or to the sub-fund's Base Currency.
+Base Currency Hedged Share Class A Currency Hedged Share Class offered for sub-funds which have (or may have) materia exposure to assets which are denominated in a currency (or currencies) which is (or are) different to the sub-fund's Base Currency.
 Further information is disclosed in Section 1.3.
 "Description of Share Classes".
 Board of Directors The board of directors of the Company.
-Bond Connect A bond trading link between mainland China and Hong Kong SAR which allows foreign in investors to invest in onshore Chinese bonds and other debt instruments traded on Interbank Bond Market ("CIBM"), Bond Connect provides foreign institutional investo streamlined access to the CIBM as described in Section 3.3.
-"Sub-Fund Spe Considerations".
+Bond Connect A bond trading link between mainland China and Hong Kong SAR which allows foreign institutional investors to invest in onshore Chinese bonds and other debt instruments traded on the China Interbank Bond Market ("CIBM"), Bond Connect provides foreign institutional investors a more streamlined access to the CIBM as described in Section 3.3.
+"Sub-Fund Specific Risk Considerations".
 BRIC Brazil, Russia, India and China (including Hong Kong SAR).
-Business Day A day on which banks are open for normal banking business in Luxembourg (excluding Saturdays and Sundays).
-CAAP Means a China A-shares Access Product, i.e. a security (such as a participation note, warrant option, participation certificate) linked to a China A-share or portfolios of China A-shares which aims to synthetically replicate the economic benefit of the relevant China A-share or portfolios of China A-shares.
+Business Day A day on which banks are open for normal banking business in Luxembourg (excluding Saturdays and Sundays). СААР Means a China A-shares Access Product, i.e. a security (such as a participation note, warrant option, participation certificate) linked to a China A-share or portfolios of China A-shares which aims to synthetically replicate the economic benefit of the relevant China A-share or portfolios or China A-shares.
 CHF Swiss Franc.
 China or PRC The People's Republic of China, but for the purposes of the sub-fund's investment objective and investment approach only, excludes Hong Kong SAR, Macau SAR and Taiwan.
-China A-shares na A-shares Shares issued by companies listed on the Shanghai or Shenzhen stock exchange denominated in RMB.
+China A-shares Shares issued by companies listed on the Shanghai or Shenzhen stock exchange and denominated in RMB.
 China B-shares Shares issued by companies listed on the Shanghai or Shenzhen stock exchange and denominated in USD or HKD.
 CIBM China Interbank Bond Market ("CIBM"), an Over-The-Counter ("OTC") market.
-CIBM Initiative An initiative from the People's Bank of China ("PBOC") offering access for foreign institutional investors to onshore Chinese bonds and other debt instruments traded on the CIBM subject to complying with the applicable rules and regulations as promulgated by the PRC authorities as described in Section 3.3.
+CIBM Initiative An initiative from the People's Bank of China ("PBOC") offering access for foreign institutiona investors to onshore Chinese bonds and other debt instruments traded on the CIBM subject to complying with the applicable rules and regulations as promulgated by the PRC authorities as described in Section 3.3.
 "Sub-Fund Specific Risk Considerations".